Tech-at-DU/BotShop-iOS/P03-Navigation-Setup/content.md

 ```

 # Setting Up View Controllers within the Tabbar
 This is where we set up the view controllers and their assigned icons to be placed in the tabbar.
+Place this block of code below the `setupTabBarIcons()` method you just wrote.

 ```
 func setupViewControllers(){